 Speeding (Over 25 MPH over) – 6 points

 Wrong Way on a One-Way Road – 4 points

 Improper Passing of School Bus – 8 points

 If you have points on your license, remember that you can complete the Indiana Bureau of Motor Vehicles’ driver safety program (commonly known as the Defensive Driving Course) to remove four (4) points from your license.
 This program is now available online.
 However, the program can be completed no more than once every three (3) years.

 Because it is often easier to prevent points from being placed on your license than it is to undo the penalties after they have already been assigned, contact an experienced traffic law attorney before paying any traffic citation.
 Remember, aside from the issuance of points, certain traffic offenses have their own unique penalties.

 If you have been stopped by the police for a traffic violation or have a question about your driver record, contact the attorneys at Keffer Hirschauer LLP today.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to them.
-Act now and contact us today at 1-800-NOT GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.